[Note: Any changes from the copy handed out

 Goals: This

 is a course in the basic elements of computer-assisted reporting.
-You will learn
+You will

-demand for training and for reporters who can do this work.
+prompting greater demand for training and for reporters who can do this work.

 Six elements will be woven together during the